Salt Lake West Side Stories: Post Twenty-five

 Many African American Utahns were congregants of a number of religious organizations.
 Utah’s African American churches had their beginnings in the Pioneer Park neighborhood.
 The Trinity African Methodist Episcopal Church, located at 500 West and 600 South, opened its doors to followers in 1891.
 The Calvary Baptist Church also served African American followers.
 Congregates originally occupied a building located on 202 South and 300 West that was previously known as the First Baptist Church.
 In the late nineteenth and early twentieth centuries, the community had two fairly well-circulated African American newspapers, the Utah Plain Dealer and the Broad Ax, along with three or four small papers, all produced between 1890 and 1920.

 Many African Americans migrated to Utah to work for railroads or in the growing industrial sector.
-Between 1896 and 1899, the U.S. military also attracted hundreds of African Americans to Salt Lake City.
-For example, the Army’s 24th Infantry Regiment’s 699 brought men, women, and children to serve at Fort Douglas, which is located roughly three miles east of Salt Lake City.
+Between 1896 and 1899, the U.S. military also posted hundreds of African Americans to Salt Lake City.
+The Army’s 24th Infantry Regiment transferred 699 men, women, and children to Fort Douglas, which is located roughly two and half miles east of Salt Lake City’s Temple Square.

 African American Utahns faced severe discrimination as they lived and worked in the state.
 One of the most prominent threats to blacks was the presence of two Ku Klux Klan chapters.
 Formed a year after the end of the Civil War (1861–1865), the first Ku Klux Klan (KKK) terrorized freed slaves living in the South until the Federal Government worked to investigate and prosecute KKK members.
 The second KKK emerged in 1915 in response to increased levels of immigration, and changes in cultural norms that many whites believed threatened the American way of life.
 In short, Klan members organized in support of white supremacy.
 It is important to note that between 1892 and 1954 twelve million immigrants came to the United States through Ellis Island (New York) alone.
 Their arrival in America along with growing support for scientific race theories including social Darwinism and Eugenics contributed to the widespread support of the second KKK.

 The second KKK was violent and often operated under a cloak of secrecy.
 Like the first KKK, the second Klan targeted African Americans and to suppress and to make powerless all immigrants of color, Catholics, Jews, homosexuals, feminists, and Communists.
 Members of the KKK also targeted Italians, Native Americans, Jews, Japanese, Chinese, Syrians, Greeks, and Mexicans.
-Members of each of these groups lived in Utah.
+All of these groups had populations in Utah.
 The tolerance and the existence of the KKK served as a social barometer for what Utah society would tolerate or quietly condone.

 During the 1920s numerous KKK chapters sprang up in Utah.
 As historian Larry Gerlach described, the Klan was most active in Salt Lake County, Logan, Ogden, Provo, Helper, and Price, where anti-Mormon politics and nativism attracted members.
 Although many Americans continued to believe that members of the Church of Jesus Christ of Latter-day Saints were neither Protestant or Christian while questioning member’s loyalty to America, many members of the LDS Church were suspect to this clandestine national movement.
 Officially the LDS Church, repelled by the KKKs violence and secretiveness, actively opposed the group in Utah.
 Notwithstanding this, many Mormons still joined.
 Gerlach estimated that Salt Lake City’s active supporters in the mid-1920s were 2,500 strong.